pintub/apache-kafka/README.md

 - How many producer for one or more topics
   - [Refer](https://stackoverflow.com/questions/21376715/how-many-producers-to-create-in-kafka)
 - [How to design topics/paritions based on events & actions, there is not single golden Rule](https://www.confluent.io/blog/put-several-event-types-kafka-topic/)
+  - Think about what consumer wants, But even consumer discards some% of messages, it's fine.
+Please refer above link
+  - Think about ordering of event matters from consumer point of view??
 - How many consumer for a topic
   - Ideally consumer# = partition#
   - For multi-threading, follow one consumer-per-thread rule, as consumer not thread safe